GSA/digitalgov.gov/content/news/2020/12/2020-12-18-deceptive-design-how-to-identify-and-combat-consequence-design.md

 **What are some practical methods we can implement to make sure we are following the 4 Rs?**

-* **Designated Dissenter**A sprint exercise where a designated team member imagines and verbalizes ways in which the product can be abused.
+* **Designated Dissenter**&mdash;A sprint exercise where a designated team member imagines and verbalizes ways in which the product can be abused.
 * **Consequence Framing**&mdash;Asking key questions, such as: Who informed the decisions?
 Who have we missed?
 This usually involves imagining the end or ideal state, and working backwards with the goal of finding a theme.
 * **Friction Auditing**&mdash;Developing entire UX research sprints around friction, deception, and mining for hostility where we don’t anticipate it.
 * **Harm Analysis**&mdash;Before launching a new feature, we can speculate potential harm, which gives us the tools to assess where our myopia lies.